 We will not share personally identifiable Snapshot data with any third parties, unless it's necessary or appropriate to service your insurance policy, detect or prevent fraud, perform research, or comply with the law.
 For example, such data may be disclosed:

 - When we're legally required to provide the data, such as in response to a subpoena in a civil lawsuit or by police when investigating the cause of an accident

 - To a state department of insurance to support renewal rates

 - To service providers who are contractually required to maintain its confidentiality; and/or

 We may share de-personalized Snapshot data more broadly.
 De-personalizing the data means that we remove personally identifiable information so that the data cannot be associated with a particular driver or policyholder.

 How You Can Track Your Data

 If you are a Progressive policyholder, you'll be able to review reports on your driving habits produced from Snapshot data by logging in to your policy on www.progressive.com or www.progressive.com/agent.

 It's Completely Voluntary

 We hope this helps you better understand Snapshot.
-Remember, enrollment in Snapshot is completely voluntary.
+Remember, participating in a Snapshot program is completely voluntary.